fakotakis/Natural-Language-Processing/README.md

-# Natural-Language-Processing
+# Natural-Language Processing

 Methods for feature engineering

 Deep Learning is Pattern Recognition applied to words, sentences and paragraphs.